*This article was updated on 15 November 2020.

 Next residue more than RM500 million = 0.04%

 In Malaysia, valuers usually adopt the sales comparison method which takes into account recent transacted property prices from the Valuation and Property Services Department (JPPH).
-However, they will make the necessary adjustments based on the condition of the property and value added from renovations (if any).
+However, they will make the necessary adjustments based on the condition of the property and value-added from renovations (if any).
 Therefore, properties in the same area located next to each other will not necessarily share the same value.
 Apart from that, factors such as the property’s location and nearby amenities will be taken into account too.
 These will be elaborated below.

 Of course, property sellers could also get a professional valuation to ascertain the minimum selling price that they should settle for when negotiating with a potential buyer.
+There is good news for those looking to sell of their residential properties in the next year or so – The government recently announced that sellers who dispose of their property between June 2020 and 31 December 2021 will be exempted from paying the 5% (or more) Real Property Gains Tax (RPGT)!

 What are some of the factors which determine how much your house is worth?